 - Red eyes dilated pupils,

-- Unnecessary sniffing and blowing nose al the time(not attributable to a cold)
+- Unnecessary sniffing and blowing nose all the time(not attributable to a cold)

-- Body odor due to lack of personal hygiene
+- Body odour due to lack of personal hygiene

 - Marital or relationship problems

 - Legal problems with the law

 - Rationalizing – excuses, justifications, or other explanations for their using